Is This Chinas Century?

-Maine Public is a Media Sponsor of The Camden Conference and is pleased to be able to offer Maine Public members the opportunity to register early for the February 2019 Conference Is this China's Century?
-Registration opens to the general public November 26, 2018, but Maine Public members can register before November 26, 2018.
-This is an early chance to sign up for this typically sold out conference.
-Call the Conference Office to register at 207-236-1034.
+Maine Public is a Media Sponsor of The Camden Conference taking place this February called Is this China's Century?
 Registration for the Camden Conference LIVE at the Camden Opera House is $275 and at the live stream venues in Portland, Rockland and Belfast is $150.

 ABOUT THIS YEAR'S CONFERENCE: